As Seen On

 Best for International

-8. Google Fi Unlimited Plus — $65/month
+8. Google Fi Unlimited Premium — $65/month

-Google Fi Unlimited Plus is the best cell phone plan for international travelers.
+Google Fi Unlimited Premium is the best cell phone plan for international travelers.
 At $65 per month, it includes unlimited data in over 200 countries and territories at no extra roaming charge, making it the only plan on our list that eliminates the hassle and cost of buying local SIMs or international roaming packages abroad.

 For frequent international travelers, the math is compelling.
 A typical international roaming day pass from a major carrier costs $10 to $12 per day.
 A two-week trip abroad costs $140 to $168 in roaming fees alone.
 Google Fi eliminates that entirely.
 In our testing across 6 countries, Fi provided reliable connectivity in urban and rural areas, though speeds varied by location.
 The plan also includes a built-in VPN for secure browsing on public Wi-Fi networks, which is especially valuable when traveling.
 Google Fi requires a Pixel, Samsung, or Motorola phone for full network-switching capability.